rishabh0085/Text-Editor/README.md

 - Text editors are typically lightweight and designed for simplicity.
 They provide basic text manipulation features like typing, deleting, copying, and pasting text.
 Some common characteristics of text editors include:

-1.Text Input: They allow you to type and enter plain text.
-2.Text Editing: You can edit, cut, copy, paste, and delete text.
+1.Text Input: They allow you to type and enter plain text. \n 2.Text Editing: You can edit, cut, copy, paste, and delete text.
 3.Save and Open: You can save your text documents to a file and open existing text files.
 4.Open new text window or close current text window.